| | | | | The Use of the Internet by English Academics

 the US (Barrett, 1996), so this can apply a limiting factor to British counterparts.

-Today�s Internet is a result of the Department of Defense�s ARPAnet which
+SummaryToday�s Internet is a result of the Department of Defense�s ARPAnet which

 began in 1969 to enable researchers to share major hardware and software